-10 things your pets will love from Ikea’s Lurvig collection
+10 things your dog will love from Ikea’s new pet collection

 This is four-legged furniture at its best: you can stuff this cover with your old clothes and soft blankets to create a comfy nest that soothes your pet with your familiar smell.

 Ikea also carries all kinds of pet needs, from leashes to litter boxes, all at affordable prices.
 And, if this is something you care about, many of the pieces coordinate with Ikea furniture pieces you already own.
-As of this writing, the pet-friendly products are only available at Ikea stores.